crate/azure-iotedge-cratedb-sample/README.md

 * Right click on the device and select “Copy Device Connection String” from the Menu.
 * Modify the `vagrant/config.template.yaml` to use your Device Connection String and rename it to `config.yaml`.
-* In your terminal, start Vagrant by `vagrant up`.
+* In your terminal change directory `cd vagrant` and start the Vagrant box by `vagrant up`.
 * Open the shh by running `vagrant ssh`.
 * Restart the service inside the VM by `sudo systemctl restart iotedge`.